-Excludes beti-cel workup and preparation, transplant, post-transplant monitoring or post-transplant normalization period costs.
-Unit price represents the full acquisition cost of beti-cel per patient.
-Based on the 5year payment plan proposed by the manufacturer, the expected value of beti-cel accounting for patients who do not achieve transfusion independence is \$1.87 million (and therefore the full \$2.1 million cost of beti-cel is not paid on behalf of all patients).
+^{}Excludes beti-cel workup and preparation, transplant, post-transplant monitoring or post-transplant normalization period costs.
+Acquisition cost and price represents the full upfront acquisition cost of beti-cel per patient.
+Based on the full upfront payment for beti-cel with 80% payback option proposed by the manufacturer, the expected value of beti-cel accounting for patients who do not achieve transfusion independence is \$1.9 million (and therefore the full \$2.1 million upfront cost of beti-cel is reduced on behalf of patients who did not achieve transfusion independence).